Klaus Nomi: Illness and death

-Nomi died at the Sloan Kettering Hospital Center in New York City on August 6, 1983, as a result of complications from AIDS.
+Nomi's body started to deteriorate rapidly in 1982.
+By the spring of 1983 his immune system was destroyed and he was diagnosed with AIDS.
+Nomi was admitted to the infectious disease ward of Memorial Sloan Kettering Cancer Center in New York City.
+Most of Nomi's friends were afraid to visit him because no one knew how the virus spread at that point.
+Although photographer Michael Halsband did visit him, as well as Man Parrish.
+They were forced to wear masks and gloves, and told not to touch him.
+Halsband also did a small photoshoot with Nomi during their visit, although Nomi didn't even have enough strength to strike his signature pose.
+Nomi died on August 6, 1983, as a result of complications from AIDS.
 He was one of the earliest known figures from the arts community to die from the illness.
-Upon his death, Nomi's close friend Joey Arias became the executor of his estate.
-Following cremation, Nomi's ashes were scattered in New York City.
+Nomi's close friend Joey Arias was executor of his estate.
+Nomi's ashes were scattered in New York City.

 Legacy

-Filmmakers such as Andrew Horn and writers such as Jim Fouratt consider Nomi an important part of the 1980s East Village scene, which was a hotbed of development for punk rock music, the visual arts and the avant-garde.
+Filmmaker Andrew Horn and writer Jim Fouratt consider Nomi an important part of the 1980s East Village scene, which was a hotbed of development for punk rock music, the visual arts, and the avant-garde.
 Although Nomi's work had not yet met with national commercial success at the time of his death, he garnered a cult following, mainly in New York and in France.
-Andrew Horn's 2004 feature documentary about Nomi's life, The Nomi Song, which was released by Palm Pictures, helped spur renewed interest in the singer, including an art exhibit in San Francisco at the New Langton Arts gallery and one in Milan at the Res Pira Lab, which subsequently moved to Berlin's Strychnin Gallery, called "Do You Nomi?".
+Andrew Horn's 2004 feature documentary about Nomi's life, The Nomi Song, which was released by Palm Pictures, helped spur renewed interest in the singer, including an art exhibit in San Francisco at the New Langton Arts gallery and one in Milan at the Res Pira Lab, which subsequently moved to Berlin's Strychnin Gallery, called "Do You Nomi?"
 New music pieces inspired by Nomi were commissioned by the gallery for a variety of European musicians, including Ernesto Tomasini.